varunmc/docker-kafka/README.md

 # docker-kafka
 _Docker image for Kafka_

 This image is intended to be used as part of the [Stack](https://github.com/varunmc/docker-stack) and therefore [Zookeeper](https://github.com/varunmc/docker-zookeeper) is referenced by its service name "zookeeper".
-To run this image standalone, the Zookeeper host can be overriden by adding the following line to your hosts file:
+To run this image standalone, the Zookeeper host can be set by adding the following line to your hosts file:
 ```
 127.0.0.1   zookeeper
 ```
 The _init.sh_ script will wait for Zookeeper to be up before starting Kafka.

 ## Getting Started